Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 ## Break

-Take a ten minute break and look at all of the objects in the world and name their properties.
+Take a ten-minute break and look at all of the objects in the world and name their properties.

 # Lab